seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Exeunt all but CLOTEN*

 **CLOTEN**
-If she be up, I’ll speak with her; if not,
+If she be up, I'll speak with her; if not,
 Let her lie still and dream.

 *Knocks*

 By your leave, ho!
 I Know her women are about her: what
 If I do line one of their hands?
-‘Tis gold
+'Tis gold
 Which buys admittance; oft it doth; yea, and makes
-Diana’s rangers false themselves, yield up
+Diana's rangers false themselves, yield up
-Their deer to the stand o’ the stealer; and ’tis gold
+Their deer to the stand o' the stealer; and 'tis gold
-Which makes the true man kill’d and saves the thief;
+Which makes the true man kill'd and saves the thief;
 Nay, sometime hangs both thief and true man: what
 Can it not do and undo?
 I will make
 One of her women lawyer to me, for